tmkim/t-planet/README.md

             Flashcard is created properly, but getting >> TypeError: state is undefined Stems from (app-pages-browser)/./app/ui/flashcards/create-form.tsx
                 but not sure what the issue is.

+                OK so the issue ended up just being how var state was called in create-form.
+Had to adjust for possible undefined.

+6/13
+    *** Finish CreateFC button functionality, EditFC button functionality ** Start working on CS Modals

+    WOOO got CreateFC modal to be fully functional (basic) -- can add front/back text, cancel, and save -- Modal closes properly
+        * replaced create-form with fc_modal
+        * useEffect() triggers toggle on formAction success